CybercentreCanada/assemblyline4_docs/docs/developer_manual/Assemblyline/use_pycharm.md

 ### Core services

-Core services depend on the dependencies docker-compose file.
-When the core services are loaded you should be able to point a browser at **https://IP_OF_VM** and you'll be greeted with a working version of assemblyline with no services configured.
+Core services depend on the dependencies in the docker-compose file.
+When the core services are loaded you should be able to point a browser at **https://IP_OF_VM** and you'll be greeted with a working version of Assemblyline with no services configured.

 *Default admin user credentials are: **admin** / **admin***

-#### Load core services the Pycharm Pro way
+#### Load core services the PyCharm Pro way

 1. In your project file viewer
 2. Browse to **assemblyline-base/dev/core**